dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 }
 ```

-If a function is declared as non-ghost in the base module, it cannot then be declared `ghost` in the refining module.
+If a function is declared as non-ghost in the base module, it may not be declared `ghost` in the refining module.

 ## **Error: a ghost function can be changed into a compiled function in a refining module only if the function has not yet been given a body: _name_** {#ref_no_refinement_function_with_body}